CoolBitX-Technology/sygna-bridge-api-slate/source/index.html.md

 **API METHODS:**

 _**`GET`**_
-- **addressStatus** - Queries the status of an address (ex: External, Whitelisted, Banned, Restricted, ...)
+- **Sygna Address** -  fetches an existing Sygna-Certified address for a user who has already been KYC'd
-- **sygnaAddress** -  fetches an existing Sygna-Certified address for a user who has already been KYC'd
+- **Address Status** - Queries the status of an address (ex: External, Whitelisted, Banned, Restricted, ...)

 _**`POST`**_
-- **linkAddress**  - Links an existing Address to an existing Sygna UserID.
+- **Link Address**  - Links an existing Address to an existing Sygna UserID.
 (Individual Addresses have to be linked to KYC identities)

 <aside class="success">
 Note — (API <b>not currently active</b> as it is being worked on)